peppi-lotta/my-solution-solita-pre-assignment-2023/README.md

 ## Imports
-This are what I imported to my project npm i dotenv npm i sass npm instal mysql2 npm i net -S npm i @types/react npm install  @types/leaflet npm install react-leaflet
+This are what I imported to my project
+- npm i dotenv
+- npm i sass
+- npm instal mysql2
+- npm i net -S
+- npm i @types/react
+- npm install  @types/leaflet
+- npm install react-leaflet

 ## Database
 I used a local mySQL database to store the data.
 I stored the login info to .env file.
 (My login information was in the wrong place in my initial commit so my mySQL password can be found.
 Not to worry I have since changed it.)
 The port used is the default 3306 port.
-Url fetches connections are hard coded to localhost.

-This is what shoud be inderted into .env file
+This is what shoud be inderted into .env file NEXT_PUBLIC_HOST = 'localhost'
-HOST = {hostname}
-USER = '{usernamme}
+NEXT_PUBLIC_USER = {name}
-PASSWORD = {password}
+NEXT_PUBLIC_PASSWORD = {password}
-DATABASE = 'solita_pre_assignmentdb'
+NEXT_PUBLIC_DATABASE = 'solita_pre_assignmentdb'
+NEXT_PUBLIC_BASE_URL = 'http://localhost:3000/'

 Data folder has a zipped sql dump of my database.
 Import the data to server of your choosing, update the .end and run the code.